Guksels/AzurLaneSorter/README.md

-# AzurLaneSorter
+# AzurLane Sorter
-Azur Lane character sorter
+A simple sorter to determine which is your favorite AzurLane girl